Open until 11pm • Daily departures • Call (305) 391-4040

 Mini Season

 Mini season is a short, high-demand window that requires advance booking and strict compliance.
-It offers a fast-paced experience with heightened boat traffic.
+It is always the last consecutive Wednesday/Thursday of July.

 Regular Season